oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 ### How to Repeat the Beta / Release Cycle

-With this architecture in place, it’s now very easy to set up a new beta cycle.
+With this architecture in place, it's now very easy to set up a new beta cycle.
 The steps would be something like this:

-1. Copy the `home-beta.html` template to `home.html` (now that it’s ready for production)
+1. Copy the `home-beta.html` template to `home.html` (now that it's ready for production)
 2. Create a new `home-beta.html` template
 3. Set the default rule back to **off** in Split
 4. Redeploy the app